 Patience is a virtue

 If the student is unable to understand a certain point, it is easy to get frustrated.
 But being a teacher is about learning to be patient.
-Remember that everyone has their own speed and style of learning and giving up or expression concern is not a healthy sign.
+Remember that everyone has their own speed and style of learning and giving up or expressing concern is not a healthy sign.
 Let each student understand things their own way and time.

 Time and effort is critical

 In order to gain experience as a teacher, it is important to give it time and effort.
 If the timeframe to get a new student is longer than expected, it is easy to give up hope and move on.
 But one must be extremely determined to pursue this profession.
 Also, one must keep in mind the need to take things slow.
 Teaching for a couple of students is not the same as teaching for a group of children.
-Put in enough time and gauge the students’ reaction before scaling up the size of the class.
+Put in enough time and gauge the students’ reactions before scaling up the size of the class.

 Platform to connect with parents

 Sometimes everything can be in place but getting the word out could be difficult.
 Registering in platforms like Talentnook can help both parents and teachers identify each other faster and easier.
-As a platform that helps teachers find students for local classes, Talentnook is world’s first after-school learning community for kids.
+As a platform that helps teachers find students for local classes, Talentnook is the world’s first after-school learning community for kids.